Contact avocats Picovschi

 - Possibly, the conditions for repatriation of the employee

-However, the Directive specifies in Article 4 paragraph 3, that the essential elements of the employment contract relating to the expatriate employee, shall not apply if the contract does not exceed a month.
+However, the Directive specifies, in Article 4 paragraph 3, that the essential elements of the employment contract relating to the expatriate employee shall not apply if the contract does not exceed one month in duration.

-In principle, the law applicable to international contract of employment is one that was chosen by the parties.
-When no choice is made, the law of the workplace applies, unless there is an international convention governing this case (eg the Rome Convention), or if there are laws of local public opposition to this principle, which are non-derogable.
+In principle, the law applicable to the international contract of employment is one chosen by the parties involved.
+When no choice is made, the law of the workplace applies, unless there is an international convention governing this case (e.g. the Rome Convention), or if there are records of local public opposition to this principle, which are non-dirigible.

-If the contract is subject to French law, the collective agreement would apply through a local contract, will not necessarily apply in cases of international contract of employment.
+If the contract is subject to French law, the collective agreement will apply through a local contract and will not necessarily apply in cases of an international contract of employment.

-Indeed, every collective agreement shall determine its territorial scope.
+Indeed, every agreement shall collectively determine its territorial scope.
 The latter rarely exceeds the framework of the French borders.

-However, some collective agreements include particular provisions for employees sent abroad.
-And, if no particular provision is included, the employee has the opportunity to negotiate with his employer so that the collective agreement applies to his business.
+However, some collective agreements include specific provisions for employees sent abroad.
+And, if no particular provision is included, the employee has the opportunity to negotiate with his or her employer so that the collective agreement applies to their business.

-Apart from obligations relating to the preparation and content of international contract of employment, the employer must comply with rules relating to social security and working conditions of its employees.
+Apart from obligations relating to the preparation and content of an international contract of employment, the employer must comply with rules relating to social security and the working conditions of its employees.

-Indeed, firstly, in the case of expatriation, the employee is no longer under the French social security, unless it agrees to a voluntary insurance.
-However, when the employer is at the initiative of expatriation, it is he who must perform this step
+Firstly, in the case of expatriation, the employee is no longer under French social security, unless they agree to voluntary insurance.
+However, when the employer is under the initiative of expatriation, they must perform this step themselves.

-On the other hand; the employer is obliged to take all precautions necessary to assure him of the conditions of decent health and safety on the workplace, even if it can not guarantee equal conditions in France (Soc.11octobre1984, No. 83-12686).
+On the other hand; the employer is obliged to take all precautions necessary to assure him of the conditions of decent health and safety in the workplace, even if they cannot guarantee equal conditions to France (Soc.
+October 11, 1984, No. 83-12686).

 This obligation must be qualified when the employee accepts an award on the compensatory change in working conditions.
-In this case, it will not bring an action based on poor working conditions.
+In this case, they will not bring forward an action based on poor working conditions.

-Given the complexity of the issues raised, employers as employees have a vested interest in referring to knowledge and experience of a firm of competent counsel in both labor law and international law.
+Given the complexity of the issues raised, employers as well as employees have a vested interest in referring to the knowledge and experience of a firm of competent counsel in both labor and international law.